YiMihi/elm-with-jwt/authentication-in-elm-intro-to-elm-and-calling-an-api.md

 ---

 **TL;DR:** We can write statically typed, functional, reactive SPAs on the front end with [Elm](http://www.elm-lang.org).
 Elm's compiler prevents runtime errors and compiles to JavaScript, making it an excellent choice for clean, speedy development.
-In part one of this tutorial will show you how to write your first Elm app and request data from an API.
-In part two, learn how to add authentication using JSON Web Tokens.
+In part one of this tutorial, learn how to write your first Elm app and request data from an API.
+In part two, we'll add authentication using JSON Web Tokens.
 The full code is available at [this GitHub repository](https://github.com/YiMihi/elm-app-jwt-api).

 ---